kate-orlova/azure-logs-tricks/README.md

    * get the request count trend within a custom time range;
 * **pageViews**
    * get top 10 slowest pages within a custom time range in table / chart view;
+   * get the page views trend within a custom time range;

 # Contribution
 Hope you found these KQL scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.